arskom/spyne/doc/source/manual/06_metadata.rst

 overwrite data.

-If you want to use headers in a function, you must denote it either in the decorator or the :class:`spyne.service.ServiceBase` child that you use to expose your functions.
+If you want to use headers in a function, you must denote it either in the decorator or the :class:`spyne.service.Service` child that you use to expose your functions.

 A full example using most of the available metadata functionality is available